ScilifelabDataCentre/dds_cli/docs/auth.rst

 3. Run the `info` subcommand.
    The information printed out should contain:

-   * If the token is about to expire soon or not
+   * Whether the token will expire
-   * Token age
+   * Age of the token
-   * Token expiration time
+   * When the token will expire

    Is the information understandable?